code0-tech/lacerta/README.md

 Tip: You can mention a Discord user by their ID using `<@user_id>`.

+## Database

+The MongoDb tables are defined in ./src/models/Mongo.js

 ## Missing Files
 This repository mirrors the live bot but excludes sensitive or unnecessary files: